coimbrastudios/framework/README.md

 - References: Create a `Reference` for any value or even another reference.
 - Scriptable Settings: Easily access a `ScriptableObject` from anywhere with option to preload those on the application startup.
 You can also make them appear in the project settings with `ProjectSettingsAttribute` or in the preferences with `PreferencesAttribute`.
-- `SerializableDictionary`: view, edit and save dictionaries from the inspector while also supporting nesting and lists.
-You can lock its size with `LockDictionarySizeAttribute`.
+- `SerializableDictionary`: supports modifying and saving through the inspector.
+Can have its size locked with `DisableResizeAttribute` or made read-only with `DisableAttribute`.
 - Service Locator: Enable a service-based architecture easily.
 It also comes with a few built-in functionalities:
     - Attributes:
         - `DisableDefaultFactoryAttribute`: By default, a factory is set for each new compatible type during `SubsystemRegistration`.
 You can disable that per-implementation by using this attribute.